odan/slim4-skeleton/docs/http-client.md

 Before getting started, you should ensure that you have installed the Guzzle package as a dependency of your application.

-You may install it again via Composer:
+You may install it via Composer:

 ```
 composer require guzzlehttp/guzzle